gdt050579/AppCUI-rs/docs/chapter-4/custom_desktop.md

 * CommandBarEvents
 * DesktopEvents

-and the `overwrite` atribute allows you to overwrite the following traits:
+and the `overwrite` attribute allows you to override the following traits:
 * OnPaint
 * OnResize

-In other words, a custom Desktop object can have specific logic for paint and for scenarious where it gets resized and can process its internal events as well as events from menus and command bar.
+In other words, a custom desktop object can have specific logic for painting and for scenarios where it is resized, and it can process its internal events as well as events from menus and the command bar.

 ## Events